For Brent

 My father built things with his hands.

-When we did find a place where my dad could sit down and enjoy a meal without worry — that was everything.
-That was the whole world for an hour.
+When we did find a place where my dad could sit down and enjoy a meal comfortably, it mattered.
+It gave him a normal moment, and it gave all of us a little relief.

 My dad passed away in January 2026.
 Our last meal together was Christmas Eve.